A place for information that doesn't seem to fit elsewhere.

 In January 1994, at the MacWorld Expo, Bill Atkinson and Andy Hertzfeld did a demo of the Magic Cap software platform, which was produced by General Magic and designed for use on handheld digital devices.
 The Magic Cap platform incorporated metaphors in the form of such items as a notebook and an office inbox and a desk.
 Users could travel through a virtual "hallway" to access locations such as a game room outside of their office.
 The Metrowerks CodeWarrior Gold 10 development environment supported software development for a number of different platforms, including Magic Cap, and among the software and other material included was a number of MIDI audio songs that were used in the 1994 Magic Cap demo.
 Some of the songs, such as "Chopi Op.
 35" and "Deck the Halls", appear to be versions of familiar songs.
 At the same time, many of the songs, such as "I'm Sorry" and "Curious George Finds a Banana" and "Thank you & Goodnight" seem unfamiliar and may have been written in-house or specifically for the "Gala Intro" Magic Cap demo.

-This web page is copyright © 2015-2016 by Richard Green.
+This web page is copyright © 2015-2020 by Richard Green.
 All rights reserved.
 Unauthorized reproduction is prohibited.
 All trademarks are the property of their respective owners.
+The photo of the forest area is derived from an existing photo that was taken by axe20 on Pixabay and which was previously placed in the public domain.
+The photo of the DataRover 840 device is a scaled-down and additionally modified version of an existing photo, "DataRover 840", that is copyrighted by moparx and licensed under the Creative Commons Attribution-ShareAlike 4.0 International License, having been taken on October 3, 2009.
 To contact the webmaster, please use the contact form or send e-mail to richard at thedoorintomorning dot com.
 If you are interested in encrypted e-mail messaging (PGP/GnuPG), please inform the webmaster.
-This page was last updated on September 23, 2016.
-The photo of the DataRover 840 device is a scaled-down and additionally modified version of an existing photo, "DataRover 840", that is copyrighted by moparx and licensed under the Creative Commons Attribution-ShareAlike 4.0 International License, having been taken on October 3, 2009.
+This page was last updated on March 15, 2020.